-Having been a tenanted farm, there was no evidence of a previous garden layout, so our approach was to work, as if in evolution, with the historic layers of the property.
+For this working farm in Hampshire, we worked in collaboration with Ian Adam Smith Architects and RW Armstrong to develop a new garden for the restored and extended listed property.
+There was no evidence of a previous garden layout, so our approach was to work with the historic layers of the property.

-The beauty of an old granary that had stood out of view, has been enhanced by framing it with wildflowers, plantings of Lilacs, Box and Viburnums and a Rambling Rector Rose, which now sprawls up and over the structure to create a timeless, English, garden atmosphere.
+The beauty of an old granary that had stood out of view was enhanced by framing it with wildflowers, plantings of Lilacs, Box and Viburnums and a Rambling Rector Rose, to create a timeless, English garden atmosphere.

-The canopy of a mature Sweet Chestnut tree was lifted and the tree turned into the centrepiece of a raised circular lawn, providing an additional focal point from the drawing room.
+A mature Sweet Chestnut tree was turned into the centrepiece of a raised circular lawn.
 Planting beneath is designed to connect the garden to the countryside, by use of ornamental grasses, mixed with varieties of native plants, such as, white Foxgloves, native Ferns, Anthriscus ‘Raven’s Wing’, Violas and Pulmonarias.

 The introduction of an orchard and ‘Pictorial’ flower meadow to the west side of the house has helped preserve the sense of the old farm, creating a relaxed, romantic atmosphere.
-Planting rambling Roses up the walls has further enhanced the timeless feel.
 It is now a haven for insect and bird-life.